SCHOOL DRAMA™ CLASSIC – PRIMARY TEACHER PROFESSIONAL LEARNING PROGRAM

 School Drama has a dual focus.
 The primary focus is on the individual teacher's professional learning.
 With this in mind, a Teaching Artist will model how to use process drama-based strategies with quality children's literature to improve teaching and learning.
 The secondary focus is on improving student literacy and engagement.

 School Drama was developed by STC over a four-year pilot program, in partnership with The University of Sydney and leading academic Professor Robyn Ewing AM.
-Since 2009, 27,000 students and teachers have participated in the program.
+Since 2009, over 30,000 students and teachers have participated in the program.

 The program begins with a pre-program professional development workshop attended by all participating classroom teachers and school principals.

 This is followed by two planning sessions with a Teaching Artist, focused on tailoring a team-teaching program to meet the specific learning goals of each class.

 STC partners each participating teacher with a STC Teaching Artist for the school term.
 Together they explore how drama strategies can be integrated into any area of English and literacy, such as inferential comprehension, confidence in oracy, descriptive language or creative and imaginative writing.

 Over seven weeks the Teaching Artist team teaches the program with the teacher in their classroom, modelling the drama strategies and empowering the teacher to confidently integrate these ideas and strategies into their regular teaching practice.

 School Drama Classic will be delivered in Greater Sydney, Blue Mountains, Wollongong, Albury-Wodonga and Darwin in 2020.

 To sign up, please complete an expression-of-interest form below: